EPCCed/SiMLInt/docs/data-generation.md

 3. Coarsen selected simulation snapshots.

     Fine-grained data must be coarsened to match the desired coarse-grained resolution.
 This can be done via interpolation for a general solution.
 Files in [files/2-coarsening](https://github.com/EPCCed/SiMLInt/tree/main/files/2-coarsening) perform this task.
-Submit `submit-resize.sh` via `sbatch submit-resize.sh`.
+Submit `submit-resize.sh` via

-    Note: this operates on one trajectory at a time and will therefore need to be repeated for each trajectory run in step 2.
+    ```bash
+    sbatch submit-resize.sh` --account $ACCOUNT
+    ```

+    Note: this operates an array job on all trajectories simultaneously.
+Edit
+    ```
+    #SBATCH --array=1-10
+    ```
+    to match the selected number of trajectories.

 4. Single-timestep coarse simulations.